The Electric Light

 to have a good basic understanding of each form of light.

-and Inventors - Read about the variety of inventors
+Read about the variety of inventors

 from many nations who helped develop the forms of electric light.